GSA-TTS/identity-dev-docs/_pages/oidc.md

   Stricter behavior can be specified by adding one of:

     - **`http://idmanagement.gov/ns/assurance/aal/2`**
-        This is the same as the default behavior except users must reauthenticate with a separate second factor (i.e. not a session secret) once every 12 hours.
+        This specifies that a user has been authenticated with a separate second factor.
+Users must _always_ authenticate with a second factor.
     - **`http://idmanagement.gov/ns/assurance/aal/2?phishing_resistant=true`**
         This specifies that a user has been authenticated with a crytographically secure method, such as WebAuthn or using a PIV/CAC.
 Users must _always_ authenticate with a second factor.
     - **`http://idmanagement.gov/ns/assurance/aal/2?hspd12=true`**